 The Department of Music offers undergraduate and graduate degrees in multiple areas.
 Audition expectations for each of these are outlined below.

-B.A. in Music
+• B.A. in Music

 The B.A. in Music includes general studies in music and the liberal arts.
 It is an ideal program for students who want to study music and pursue a double major, multiple minors, or extra work in the Honors program.

-All prospective students in this program must audition on a principal instrument or voice to determine their placement in one-credit (semester hours) or three-credit applied lessons.
-Students who wish to be considered for a music scholarship must demonstrate a performing level commensurate with three-credit lessons.
-Students who wish to study composition must also submit original compositions for evaluation by the composition faculty.
+Option 1.
+Audition on a principal instrument or voice to determine placement in 1-credit (semester hours) or 3-credit applied lessons.
+Students who wish to be considered for a music scholarship must demonstrate a performing level commensurate with 3-credit lessons.

-B.A. in Music with Performance Certificate
+• B.A. in Music with Performance Certificate

 The B.A. in Music with Performance Certificate provides a strong foundation for students to pursue additional music study after graduation.
 The curriculum also includes ample work in the liberal arts.

-All prospective students in this program must audition on a principal instrument or voice and must demonstrate a performing level at their audition that indicates eligibility for three-credit (semester hours) lessons.
+All prospective students in this program must audition on a principal instrument or voice and must demonstrate a performing level at their audition that indicates eligibility for 3-credit (semester hours) lessons.
 (This is also the performing level required for consideration for music scholarships.)
 Students who wish to study composition must also submit original compositions for evaluation by the composition faculty.

-Composition (M.M.)
+• Composition (M.M.)

 Master of Music